matthewdavis505/Blob-Storage/README.md

 ![Document Uploaded in Container](images/https://i.imgur.com/eG9S1hA.png)
 </p>
 <p>
-With the storage account created and container.
-You can now add docs, videos, texts to the container for storage.
+With the storage account created along with the container, you can now add docs, videos and texts to the container for storage.
 Please click above link to see example.
 </p>
 <br />